 While we know that diet and exercise are the primary factors in determining one’s risk of obesity, new research suggests that other external factors may also play a role.
-In particular, the artificial light given off by lamps, televisions and computer screens may increase a woman’s risk for becoming overweight or obese.
+In particular, the artificial light given off by lamps, televisions and computer screens may increase a woman’s risk of becoming overweight or obese.

 These findings may help explain why obesity rates in the United States have nearly tripled over the past 50 years, leading to nearly 70 percent of the population being overweight.